INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals prognostic epithelial-immune axes in stage II/III colorectal cancer: Results

-Building on these histomorphological risk patterns, we used INSIGHT-derived patch-level risk maps to identify spatial molecular risk correlates.
-This strategy enables molecular discovery in cohorts with spatial profiling but limited survival data.
-We applied this approach to the IMMUcan cohort ($n=15$), which had 422 gene cell-level spatial transcriptomic profiles with a co-registered serial H\&E on which INSIGHT risk scores were computed, allowing us to identify gene-level prognosis correlates.
+Building on histomorphological analysis, we used INSIGHT-derived patch-level risk maps to identify spatial molecular correlates.
+This enabled molecular discovery in cohorts with spatial profiling but limited survival information.
+We applied this approach to the IMMUcan cohort ($n=15$), which had 422 gene cell-level spatial transcriptomic profiles with a co-registered serial H\&E on which INSIGHT risk scores were computed, enabling identification of gene-level prognostic correlates.

-Univariate analysis (Fig.~\ref{fig:spatial_analysis}i) showed, at the cohort level, high-risk regions showed increased expression of fetal-like genes like L1CAM ($\rho=0.29$), IL4I1 ($\rho=0.28$) and SPP1 ($\rho=0.26$) whereas low-risk regions showed non-fetal-like genes, including CXCL14 ($\rho-0.41$), CCL20 ($\rho=-0.39$) and CES2 ($\rho=-0.37$)7,8.
+Cohort level uinivariate analysis (Fig.~\ref{fig:spatial_analysis}i), showed high-risk regions significantly correlated with increased expression of injury repair genes L1CAM\cite{moorman_progressive_2025} ($\rho=0.29$) and IL4I1 ($\rho=0.28$), and protumorigenic macrophage marker SPP1 ($\rho=0.26$), and negatively correlated with immune-activating chemoattractants including CXCL14 ($\rho=-0.41$), CCL20 ($\rho=-0.39$) and absorptive lineage marker CES2 ($\rho=-0.37$).
 While these aggregate trends highlight recurrent prognostic programs, they can mask inter-patient variability.
-Patient-level analyses (Fig.~\ref{fig:spatial_analysis}ii) revealed genes with heterogeneous, and even opposing, risk associations.
-Notably, LGR5 exhibited inverse correlations in different patients, with a negative and positive association in IMU013 ($\rho=-0.63$) and IMU004 ($\rho=0.52$) respectively.
-Corresponding spatial heatmaps confirmed this divergence: low-risk regions were enriched for LGR5 expression in IMU013, whereas the opposite was true in IMU004.
-Together, these findings demonstrate that patient-level spatial analysis is critical for interpreting prognostic signals in individual patients, which may be obscured by cohort-averaged analyses.
+Patient-level analyses (Fig.~\ref{fig:spatial_analysis}ii) revealed genes with heterogeneous risk associations.
+Notably, LGR5, a canonical marker for Wnt-high colorectal cancer stem cells\cite{hong_epithelial_2025-1,white2026mapk,mzoughi_oncofetal_2025}, exhibited inverse correlations, with a negative and positive association in IMU013 ($\rho=-0.63$) and IMU004 ($\rho=0.52$), respectively.
+Corresponding spatial heatmaps confirmed this divergence.
+This highlights the importance of patient-level spatial analysis for interpreting prognostic signals, which may be obscured by cohort-averaged analyses.